Spacecow99/ciphersuites/README.md

 # ciphersuites

-Repository of YAML ciphersuite fixtures vaguely in the form ciphersuite.info
+Repository of YAML ciphersuite fixtures vaguely in the format of those in `ciphersuite.info`.